-The LPN to RN Program is designed for the working Licensed Practical Nurses who are willing to pursue further education and become Registered Nurses.
-The LPN education and experience is very helpful in the LPN-to-RN Program.
+The RN Program is designed for the working Licensed Practical Nurses who are willing to pursue further education and become Registered Nurses.
+The LPN education and experience is very helpful in the RN Program.

 LPNs earn your RN Diploma in up to 1/2 the time and cost of traditional programs.
 All applicants must be either an LPN or LVN.